MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 The following example creates a new self-signed certificate and should be run on the VMM server.

 > [!NOTE]
-> - You can use an IP address as the DNS name, but this is not recommended as it restricts the network controller to a single subnet.
+> - You can use an IP address as the DNS name, but this isn't recommended as it restricts the network controller to a single subnet.
 > - You can use any friendly name for the network controller.
 > - For multi-node deployment, The DNS name should be the REST name you want to use.
 > - For single-node deployment, the DNS name should be the network controller name followed by the full domain name.